Social Media Calendars: What are they and why do you need them?

 Perhaps the best tool at your disposal is your resident demographics persona.
 Build a basic persona of who your average resident is.
 Are they in their 20s?
 Are they a student?
 A working professional?
 Do they have a family?
 Understanding your average resident will help you in your social media campaign because you’ll know better what content they want, and what time to post it.

-Besides including metrics in the spreadsheet, most social media channels will allow you (as a business profile, rather than a personal profile) to measure the amount of clicks, views, impressions, etc. that you are getting from your posts.
+Besides including metrics in the spreadsheet, most social media channels will allow you (as a business profile, rather than a personal profile) to measure the number of clicks, views, impressions, etc. that you are getting from your posts.
 Monitor these closely so you can tell which content is doing well, and when.
 Make note of this data in your spreadsheet.

 This post was written by Market Apartments